 In terms of Health and Social Care activity, the Irish Red Cross Skin Camouflage Service expanded in 2018 due to the founding of a relationship with the Irish Skin Foundation, while the Dublin Skin Camouflage clinic was re-established in Crumlin.
 The skin camouflage service helps boost the everyday confidence of those with obvious skin blemishes and marks, thus aiding social inclusion.
 In 2018 Irish Red Cross skin camouflage practitioners also continued to run clinics in Donegal, Louth and Cork. -Therapeutic Care volunteers supported Arthritis Ireland's national forum for the first time in 2018 while these volunteers also continued to offer a therapeutic care service in hospitals, nursing homes, day care centres, private residences and at various events throughout the year.
 This provided support to local community groups and individuals living in isolation.
 During 2018, therapeutic neck and shoulder massage training was introduced for therapeutic care instructors and in 2019 this training will be rolled out to practitioners across the country.

 Health and Social Care volunteers also facilitated an increasing number of community transports in 2018.
 Using their minibuses, volunteers drove older people and wheelchair users to day outings, routine appointments and social gatherings.
-At Christmas, local branches organised and hosted parties and themed social events for vulnerable people.
+At Christmas, the year.